Noise Reduction: Gates - Take Charge of What's Allowed in Your Mix

-Next to compressors, gates are perhaps the second most popular type of dynamic range processor.
-Like a physical gate that opens and closes, an open gate processor allows passage and a closed gate processor denies passage.
+Gates are perhaps the second most popular type of dynamic range processor after compressors.
+Like a physical gate that opens and closes, an open gate processor allows passage, and a closed gate processor denies passage.
 More specifically, content in the signal that falls below a certain threshold gets blocked, and everything above the threshold passes through.
 Producers call them noise gates because of their conventional use in eliminating noise from a recording.
 With digital technology today, most performances are captured noise-free.
-However, people still use gates to remove undesirable background noise and ground-loops in studios that are not optimal.
+However, people still use gates to remove undesirable background noise and ground loops in studios that are not optimal.

-In this next example, the same drum kit part is played with noise gates on the snare and high-hats.
+In this example, the same drum kit part is played with noise gates on the snare and high hats.
 Notice how they are tightened and slightly more rhythmic.

 Threshold

 Gates only affect what you tell them to.
-They only consider parts of the signal that are below or fall below the threshold you determine (opposite of a compressor).
+They only consider parts of the signal below or below the threshold you determine (opposite of a compressor).
 Thresholds are often set very low on noise gates since the undesirable content is (usually) already pretty quiet.

-While fluctuating in level, signals may cross the threshold in both directions several times over a short period of time.
-This causes the gate to rapidly open and close – a dramatic, distorted effect called chattering.
+While fluctuating in level, signals may cross the threshold in both directions several times over a short period.
+This causes the gate to rapidly open and close - a dramatic, distorted effect called chattering.
 To counteract this, many gate processors feature two thresholds: opening and closing.
-The additional opening threshold determines how loud the signal must rise to after it has been gated out in order for the gate to open again.
+The additional opening threshold determines how loud the signal must rise after it has been gated out for the gate to open again.
 This way, when a signal crosses back over the threshold, it will not sound so abruptly again.
-The range between the two thresholds is called hysterisis and is variable on most noise gates with two thresholds.
+The range between the two thresholds is called hysteresis and is variable on most noise gates with two thresholds.

 Range (Depth)